antvis/smart-color/docs/api/colorComputation.md

 <a name="colorOverlap" href="#colorOverlap">#</a> **colorOverlap**<i>(colorTop: Color, colorBottom: Color) => Color</i>

-Computes the color when two colors are overlaid on top and bottom.
+Computes the color when two colors are overlapped.
+Different overlapping order will result in different colors.

 ```ts
 import { colorOverlap } from '@antv/smart-color';